-On-site monitoring visits will be conducted in accordance with the accordance with the projects chosen to be monitored.
-NC OHCD will contact the subrecipient to schedule a mutually agreeable appointment.
+On-site monitoring visits will be conducted in accordance with the projects chosen to be monitored.
+NC OCD will contact the subrecipient to schedule a mutually agreeable appointment.
 More frequent on-site monitoring visits may be necessary if the project is particularly complex or the subrecipient has had management problems in the past.
-OHCD will send a monitoring checklist to the subrecipient so they can ensure all the required paperwork is available for review.
+OCD will send a monitoring checklist to the subrecipient so they can ensure all the required paperwork is available for review.